kylethayer/bioladder/wiki/extensions/SemanticMediaWiki/docs/technical/api.md

-This file contains details about Semantic MediaWiki's API for external use with a description that is reflecting the current master branch (SMW 1.9).
-For more details on "how to use" MediaWiki's WebAPI, it is recommended to read this [website][api].
+This file contains details about [Semantic MediaWiki's API][smwapi] for external use with a description of available interfaces.
+For more details on MediaWiki's WebAPI, it is recommended to read this [website][mwapi].

-## SMW\Api\Ask
+## api.php?action=ask
-The Ask API allows you to do ask queries against SMW using the MediaWiki API and get results back serialized in one of the formats it supports.
+The `Ask API` allows you to do ask queries against Semantic MediaWiki using the MediaWiki API and get results back serialized in one of the formats it supports.

-The ask module supports one parameter, query, which takes the same string you'd feed into an #ask tag, but urlencoded.
+The ask module supports one parameter, query, which takes the same string you'd feed into an `#ask` parser function, but urlencoded.

 > api.php?action=ask&query=[[Modification date::%2B]]|%3FModification date|sort%3DModification date|order%3Ddesc&format=jsonfm

-### SMW\Api\AskArgs
+## api.php?action=askargs
-The Askargs module aims to take arguments in un-serialized form, so with as little ask-specific syntax as possible.
+The `Askargs API` module aims to take arguments in un-serialized form, so with as little ask-specific syntax as possible.
 It supports 3 arguments:

-* "conditions": The query conditions, ie the requirements for a subject to be included
+* `conditions`: The query conditions, ie the requirements for a subject to be included
-* "printouts": The query printeouts, ie the properties to show per subject
+* `printouts`: The query printeouts, ie the properties to show per subject
-* "parameters": The query parameters, ie all non-condition and non-printeout arguments
+* `parameters`: The query parameters, ie all non-condition and non-printeout arguments

 > api.php?action=askargs&conditions=Modification date::%2B&printouts=Modification date&parameters=|sort%3DModification date|order%3Ddesc&format=jsonfm